JanneM/Ruse/README.md

 For example:

 ```
-ruse sleep 600
+ruse sleep 150
 ```

-Ruse samples the memory use every 30 seconds, beginning at 0, and Writes a file `sleep-<pid>.ruse` with the contents:
+Ruse samples the CPU and memory use every 30 seconds, beginning at 0, and writes a file `sleep-<pid>.ruse` with the contents:

 ```
-Time(s):  600
-Mem(MB):  0.7
+Time:    00:02:30
+Mem:     0.6 MB
+Cores:   4
+Procs:   1
+Proc(%): 0.0
 ```

+We see that "sleep" ran for 2:30; it used about 0.6 MB memory; it had 4 cores available, but at most used 1; and that process used 0.0% of CPU.
+Not surprising, as "sleep" basically does nothing at all.

 Run ruse on make (making OpenCV), with a sampling frequency of 1 second, and logging all data: